Mississippi Chicken

 - Sprinkle the au jus mix and the ranch dressing mix onto the chicken.
 Then add the pepperoncini peppers and optional butter.

-- Remove the lid and use two forks to shred the chicken.
-Serve with juices drizzled on top.
+- Serve warm with juices drizzled on top.

 Notes